manelvf/ihc_attribute/README.md

 A data processing service that analyzes customer journey data to determine marketing channel attribution for conversions.
 It processes customer interactions in batches through the IHC Attribution API to calculate incremental holding contribution (IHC) values for each touchpoint.
 The service generates detailed reports with key marketing metrics like Cost Per Order (CPO) and Return on Ad Spend (ROAS) to help optimize marketing spend across channels.

+Uses Apache Airflow for scheduling the tasks and executes them sequentially using a pipeline.

 Key features:
 - Batch processing of customer journey data
 - Integration with IHC Attribution API